NachtRaveVL/Lepton-FLiR-Arduino/README.md

 In this example, we will utilize various features of the library.

 We will be using Wire1, which is only available on boards with SDA1/SCL1 (e.g. Due/Mega/etc.) - change to Wire if Wire1 is unavailable.
-We will also be using the digitalWriteFast library, available at: https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast
+We will also be using the digitalWriteFast library, available at <https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast>.

 ```Arduino
 // TODO: Reinclude this example after modifications completed. -NR